 Confirm Your Date on the Schedule

 The Coordinator sends out a schedule at the beginning of the season.
 If you have been scheduled at a time you know will be impossible or difficult to carry out your commitment, let the Coordinator know immediately so she can make appropriate changes.
 Better yet, contact others on the schedule to see if they will exchange dates with you, and then let the Coordinator know.
 Follow these same guidelines if something comes up later that affects your availability for your scheduled date.

 Reserve the Tee Times

 - About a week ahead of your scheduled date, call the course to make two consecutive tee times.
-See Golf Course Directory for a listing of courses in the immediate area.
+See the Golf Course Directory for a listing of courses in the immediate area.